Author Bio: Dr. Sanusi Umar MD is the author of this article.

 The best kind of product for this particular haircut for men is a hair wax.
 Wax products can deliver a high amount of hold with minimum shine.
 The shine is a major component of bro-flow hair.
 The Bro Flow is about effortless cool, so it shouldn’t look as if you are trying too hard.
 Therefore, a matte wax is the best way to get a good hold without looking greasy.
 A good place to start would be with the beeswax-based ProRituals Hair Wax.

 Will the lax bro cut work with my ethnic hair?

 Yes!
 Natural black hair is perfect for a curly bro flow.
 A good tip to remember is to keep the length long enough to tuck behind the ears but short enough not to be too unruly.
 You can also style braided or dreaded hair into a flow.
 These kinds of flows may require a different type of hair product for hold.

 Can I style my hair into the Bro Flow even though I’ve had a hair transplant?

 A hair transplant shouldn’t prevent you from styling your hair however you want–unless you’ve had an unsatisfactory one.
-Some strip surgeries and even basic FUE procedures that rely solely on thicker head hair donor can produce pluggy hairlines.
-This is due to the fact that these traditional methods harvest grafts from the middle of the back of the head.
+Some strip surgeries and even basic FUE procedures that rely solely on thicker head hair donors can produce pluggy hairlines.
+This is because these traditional methods harvest grafts from the middle of the back of the head.
 The hair in this area grows thicker and more coarse than the hairline, so transplanting them can make the hairline look harsh and unnatural, in which case you may not be comfortable with Bro Flow hair.